christinamatu/Portfolio/README.md

-- 👋 Hi, my name is Christina
+👋 Hi, my name is Christina.
-- 👀 I have a bachelor's degree in chemistry and I am now an aspiring data analyst
+I am an aspiring data analyst with a background in chemistry.
-- 🌱 I’m currently learning SQL and R through the Google Data Analytics course.
-I am interested in learning Python in the near future.
+I am currently learning SQL, R and Tableau and am interested in learning Python in the near future.
-- 😄 Pronouns: she/her/hers

 <!---
 christinamatu/christinamatu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.